Keys to Writing your Dissertation Quickly and Effectively

 Focus on Speed, Not Quality

 No. This is not a typo.
 Even if you put great effort to write a mistake-free dissertation, you are still going to go through it later and modify many aspects (unless you want to hand in a sub-par work).
 So, at this stage, just write, and write fast without worrying about details.
 You will shoot yourself in the foot if you start getting bogged down on details.
-Write and don’t worrying about grammar mistakes or perfect structure.
+Write and don’t worry about grammar mistakes or perfect structure.
 You and your support person will take care of the details later.
 The biggest mistake that students can make in this particular situation is moving on to the next section only after they have completely revised and finalized the section they are working on.
 If you want to miss your deadline, spend another year before graduating, and put thousands of dollars in extra tuition, then you can do exactly that.

 Set Aside Daily Writing Time for Your Dissertation